metamn/react/content/blog/on-design-systems/index.md

 Offers novel ideas &mdash; design systems as database (code), pair designing &mdash; to reduce the cost of rolling out design systems.

-Finally, it presents an ideal and working use case where a rare species &mdash; a developer who designs &mdash; creates a design system, and more, in the browser.
+It presents an ideal and working use case where a rare species &mdash; a developer who designs &mdash; creates a design system, and more, in the browser.

 ## 3. Consistent user interfaces in web context